052223-java-angular/rama-foodie-p1/README.md

 - **As a user**, I want to edit my user profile.
 - **As a user**, I want to browse through all the available recipes, no logging required
 - **As a user**, I want to search for recipes by name, nutrition, cusine or calories range.
-- **As a user**, I want to add recipes to my list , logged users only
+- **As a user**, I want to add and remove recipes to my list , logged users only
 - **As a user**, I want to view other users recipes and rate their recipes with comments ( logged users only).